 Between parties and celebrations, you eat out a lot more often during the holidays.
 And this means that more than half of us will gain at least a pound, and 10% of us will gain five pounds or more.

 Still, while we might put “lose weight” at the top of our resolutions list, more often than not, the weight stays on.
 So what can you do to reverse this trend?
+You could take a lean meal replacement, or you could start cooking your meals at home.

 A study by researchers at Johns Hopkins University, published in the journal Public Health Nutrition, says cook and eat at home.
 They found that people who cook at home eat healthier and consumer fewer calories than those who cook less frequently.